Al Held: Career

 The Galerie Huit in Paris was where his first exhibition was set up in 1952.
 However, the art scene in New York was starting to gain new popularity and Held moved back there.
 During one of his solo Abstract expressionist exhibitions in 1959, Held's large-scale paintings of colourful, simple abstract geometric forms gained increasing recognition in America and Europe.
-In 1962, he was appointed to the Yale University Faculty Of Art (where he would teach until 1980).
+In 1962, he was appointed to the faculty of Yale School of Art (where he would teach until 1980).
 In 1965, the critic Irving Sandler curated the critically acclaimed Concrete Expressionism show at New York University featuring the work of painters Al Held and Knox Martin and the sculptors Ronald Bladen, George Sugarman and David Weinrib.

-In 1964, Held was awarded the Logan Medal of the arts and received a Guggenheim Fellowship in 1966.
+In 1964, Held was awarded the Logan Medal of the Arts and received a Guggenheim Fellowship in 1966.
 Feeling that he'd reached the end of his style's potential, he shifted in 1967 to black and white images that dealt with challenging perspectives and "spatial conundrums".
 Some critics dismissed this work as simply disorienting; others declared it Held's finest achievement to date.
-By the late 1970s, he had re-introduced colour to his work.
+By the late 1970s, he had re-introduced color to his work.
 In 1988 he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1994.

 In his later years, Held earned commissions of up to one million dollars.
 In 2005, he completed a large, colourful mural in the New York City Subway system, at Lexington Avenue / 51st – 53rd Streets station.

 Three of Held's murals were in the original WTC 7 building.

 At age 76, Held was found dead in his villa swimming pool near Camerata, Italy, on July 27, 2005.
 It is believed he died of natural causes.